 Even among nose-to-tail eating enthusiasts, beef pancreas often gets overlooked.

-In this article, we’ll be looking at the benefits and nutrition of beef pancreas, and why you might want to consider adding beef pancreas to yours.
+In this article, we’ll be looking at the benefits and nutrition of beef pancreas, and the reasons why you might want to consider adding beef pancreas to yours, whether fresh as an organ meat supplement.

 What is Beef Pancreas?